Genital warts are an STI (sexually transmitted infection) which can affect both men and women.

 As a man, there are a number of symptoms of genital warts you can look for:

 - Unusual growths in the genital area (they may look like little lumps and bumps)

 - Some bleeding (though unusual)

-Genital warts affect people differently, and can look different for different people.
+Genital warts affect people differently and can look different for different people.
 They can range in size, shape, texture and colour.
 For example, they may be white, pink, or slightly darker than your normal skin tone.

-If you find that you have a lump, bump, growth, or alteration on your body, and think it may be genital warts, there are plenty of examples of how they look which you can refer to.
+If you find that you have a lump, bump, growth, or alteration on your body, and think it may be genital warts, there are plenty of examples of how they look that you can refer to.

 Alternatively, you can read more about genital warts symptoms here.

 How can men catch genital warts?